I never quite understood why real estate purchases were considered a “gaming endeavor” on television…until I partook in the festivities.

 I’m crossing my fingers and toes and nose (if I could) that we “win,” but I really have no idea how this game works.
 It’s like a bad eBay experience, because you have no idea how high someone is submitting an offer…and I went into this thinking you offer less than the asking price…welp, for this home, only offers well above asking are being considered.

-The inner-jew that likes a good deal in me is quietly crying.
+The little voice inside my head that likes a good deal is quietly crying.

 Small tears aside, it’s an exciting but equally as frustrating process.
 Maybe it’s a good thing so many people want in on this little gem…but maybe all that interest will push our offer off the table.